softcraftsman/Fabric-Capacity-Extension/README.md

 - Enable debug logging to see detailed error information
 - Check Azure service health for any outages
 - Verify your Azure permissions include Fabric resource management

+### SKU Change Issues

+- Ensure you have Contributor or Fabric Administrator permissions
+- Some SKU changes may require stopping the capacity first
+- SKU availability may vary by Azure region
+- Check Azure quotas for the target SKU size
+- Verify billing account can support the new SKU pricing

 ## Development